nguyenhoangnam-dev/Draw-Geometry/README.md

 # Draw-Geometry (v1.8.2)

-This is [drawing-app](https://congviec18120062.github.io/Draw-Geometry/) with simple UI.
-Moreover, my inspiration is GSP and Geogebra which I use during highschool.
+This is [drawing-app](https://congviec18120062.github.io/Draw-Geometry/) with simple UI and lot of useful built-in for Euclidean geometry without calculation.
+Moreover, you can find similar with GSP and Geogebra which I love to use during highschool.

 ![Feuerbach theorem](https://raw.githubusercontent.com/congviec18120062/Draw-Geometry/master/img/Feuerbach%20theorem.jpg)
 This is Feuerbach theorem (Nine point circle tanglent incircle)